Snail darter: Current management

-The snail darter is a federally protected species and is listed as threatened under the Endangered Species Act of 1973 as a result of habitat destruction from the completion of the Tellico Dam.
-On October 5th, 2022, the US Fish and Wildlife ruled that the species is no longer threatened.
-It is to be removed from the Federal List of Threatened and Endangered Wildlife on November 4th, 2022.
+The snail darter was a federally protected species under the Endangered Species Act of 1973 between 1975 and 2022 as a result of habitat destruction from the completion of the Tellico Dam.
 Another factor in the decline of snail darters is siltation, which degrades spawning habitat and food availability.
 Other influences include agricultural development, environmental contamination and pollution, and channel modification, which affect water clarity, reproduction success, and migration patterns.
 A recovery plan was made and completed on May 5, 1983.
 The recovery efforts focused on finding and transplanting individuals to suitable habitat areas in the Tennessee River, continuing research to locate already-existing populations, and maintaining current populations of snail darters.
 Programs are in progress to educate the public and to work with state officials and local citizens to broaden protection efforts.
 However, more recent research on snail darters is still needed to better manage and protect the species and its habitat.
 The U.S. Fish and Wildlife Service, TVA, Tennessee Wildlife Resource Agency, and other law enforcement agencies are utilizing legislation and regulations to protect the snail darter during the recovery effort.
 It is recommended that at least five separate viable populations should be maintained, the species should be kept on the Federal List of Endangered and Threatened Wildlife, and federal permits to collect the species should be required.
-As a result of the current recovery plan, the snail darter's federal listing was degraded from endangered species to vulnerable species.
-However, it is still considered threatened.